iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ---
 # NextVersion

+## The iModel.js Project Is Renamed iTwin.js

+The version begins the process of renaming our project from **iModel.js** to **iTwin.js** to better reflect its purpose as *the platform for infrastructure digital twins*.

+iModels are of course a big part of iTwins, so much of the api remains iModel-centric, and many packages within this repository are appropriately named with the `imodeljs` prefix.
+But, many parts that don't have a direct relationship to iModels will use the term iTwin going forward to avoid confusion.

+The full conversion will be made gradually and incrementally, and will likely take several major release cycles to complete.
+We will not rename packages, classes, methods, etc. unless they are substantially replaced.
+That may leave some permanent historical vestiges of this transition, but as they say, c'est la vie.

+This version begins the process by redirecting `www.imodeljs.org` to `www.itwinjs.org`, and updating references to the project name in markdown files.

 ## GPU memory limits

 The [RenderGraphic]($frontend)s used to represent a [Tile]($frontend)'s contents consume WebGL resources - chiefly, GPU memory.
 If the amount of GPU memory consumed exceeds that available, the WebGL context will be lost, causing an error dialog to be displayed and all rendering to cease.
 The [TileAdmin]($frontend) can now be configured with a strategy for managing the amount of GPU memory consumed and avoiding context loss.
 Each strategy defines a maximum amount of GPU memory permitted to be allocated to tile graphics; when that limit is exceeded, graphics for tiles that are not currently being displayed by any [Viewport]($frontend) are discarded one by one until the limit is satisfied or no more tiles remain to be discarded.
 Graphics are discarded in order from least-recently- to most-recently-displayed, and graphics currently being displayed will not be discarded.
 The available strategies are: